Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 Usually, only a single baby is born.

-The mothers give birth babies while hanging upside down.
+The mothers give birth to babies while hanging upside down.

 The babies have claws through which they cling to the underside of their mothers soon after birth.